clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

      <input type="hidden" name="threeDSMethodData" id="threeDSMethodData"/>
    </form>

-This form can be submitted using the following javascript:
+This form can be submitted using the following JavaScript:

 .. code-block:: javascript
    :linenos: